Geometry-Aware Hallucination Detection in Large Language Models: Related Work

 Building on these observations, numerous unsupervised methods have been proposed to identify informative demonstrations for in-context learning, as reviewed by~\cite{dong2024surveyincontextlearning}.
 One common line of work focuses on retrieving demonstrations that are closely related to the test input under predefined notions of similarity (~\cite{liu-etal-2022-makes}, ~\cite{tanwar-etal-2023-multilingual}, \citet{qin2024incontextlearningiterativedemonstration}).
 These approaches typically measure proximity using embedding-based distances, such as cosine similarity or Euclidean (L2) distance.
 Beyond similarity driven retrieval, prior studies have also explored alternative selection signals, including mutual information~\cite{sorensen-etal-2022-information} and perplexity~\cite{gonen-etal-2023-demystifying}, which enable effective prompt construction without requiring labeled supervision or access to a model’s internal parameters.

 Although widely used in practice, generic retrieval based strategies often depend on heuristic design choices and can produce suboptimal in context examples due to the absence of explicit task level supervision.
+Importantly, these approaches typically assume that semantic similarity in the original embedding space is aligned with factual consistency, an assumption that may not hold for hallucination detection.
 To overcome these limitations, prior work has explored supervised retriever based methods for demonstration selection (~\cite{rubin-etal-2022-learning}, ~\cite{pmlr-v202-ye23c}, ~\cite{wang2024largelanguagemodelslatent}, ~\cite{zhang-etal-2022-active}).
 One representative approach is EPR proposed by~\cite{rubin-etal-2022-learning}, which employs a two stage training procedure to learn dense retrievers tailored for demonstration retrieval.
 Building on this idea,~\cite{li-etal-2023-unified} introduced a unified retrieval model capable of handling demonstration selection across diverse tasks.
 More recently,~\cite{mavromatis2023examplesannotateincontextlearning} proposed AdaICL, a model aware framework that leverages LLM generated pseudo labels and uncertainty estimates over unlabeled data to adaptively identify informative in context demonstrations.